segrelab/comets-manual/docs/python-module/branching_colony.md

-**Modeling growth and propagation of bacterial colonies on flat surfaces: circular colony**
+**Modeling growth and propagation of bacterial colonies on flat surfaces: branching colony**

-This protocol replicates the main text protocol that simulates colony expansion via mechanical pushing among the growing cells.
-One of the characteristics of the implemented model is that it undergoes a transition in colony morphology depending on the value of the dense packing parameter.
-In this protocol, we will choose parameters that result in a round colony.
-In "branching_colony," we will choose parameters that result in a branching colony.

-Additionally,we will show how to generate a simple metabolic model with a single nutrient and a single reaction of biomass growth from uptake of the nutrient.

-We will make the layout much smaller than in the paper, however, because it is much faster to run.
+This is the exact same as the circular colony protocol notebook, except that a few parameters in the COMETS model have been changed to cause the colony to branch.

 ```python